 8. Environmental violations.
 Notwithstanding subsection 7, a commissioner, board or owner of a parcel of land is not immune from an enforcement action for a violation of law under the jurisdiction of the Department of Environmental Protection or a municipality.

 9. Insurance.
-A road association under this subchapter may purchase liability insurance to defend and indemnify the road association's officers, directors and owner members for any and all claims of liability or violation of law concerning the private road, private way or bridge and may include the costs of such insurance in the determination of each owner's share of the total cost under subsection 5.
+A road association under this subchapter may purchase liability insurance to defend and indemnify the road association's officers, directors and owner members for any and all claims of liability or violation of law concerning the private road, public easement not repaired or maintained by the municipality or bridge and may include the costs of such insurance in the determination of each owner's share of the total cost under subsection 5.

 §3102.
 Commissioner's or board's duties; neglect of owners to pay

-The commissioner or board chosen under section 3101, with respect to the private road, private way or bridge, has the powers of a road commissioner.
+The commissioner or board chosen under section 3101, with respect to the private road, public easement not repaired or maintained by the municipality or bridge, has the powers of a road commissioner.
 If any owner, on requirement of the commissioner or board, neglects to furnish that owner's proportion of labor, materials or money, the same may be furnished by the other owners and recovered of the owner neglecting to pay in a civil action, together with costs of suit and reasonable attorney's fees.
 Such civil action may be brought in the name of and by the road association created pursuant to this subchapter and the decision to bring that civil action may be made by the commissioner or board or as otherwise provided for in the road association's bylaws.
 The commissioner's or board's apportioning of the cost of repairs to the road undertaken pursuant to the provisions of section 3101 may not exceed 1% of an individual owner's municipal property valuation in any calendar year.

 §3103.
 Contracts for repair; reserve accounts